 Arnold Rothstein and Drugs – An Understanding

-Anticipating America’s demand for drugs, Rothstein set about trying to set up a businesslike, efficient, and profitable model for a major narcotic importations/sales business.
+Anticipating America’s demand for drugs, Rothstein began setting up a businesslike, efficient, and profitable model for a major narcotic importations/sales business.
 He ignored the old “Mustache Pete” mafia style in which only members of the same ethnic group could work together.
 Rothstein saw money as the common denominator and worked with Italian, Sicilian, Irish and Jewish criminals.
 The only thing “The Big Bankroll” cared about was money.
-Personally, he neither drink nor smoked, drank lots of milk and ate lots of fruit.
-Arnold Rothstein despised being around people using drugs.
-Nonetheless, he had no reservations about making a profit when it came to drugs ruining the lives of the users.
+Personally, he neither drank nor smoked, drank lots of milk and ate lots of fruit and he despised being around people using drugs.
+Nonetheless, he had no reservations about capitalizing on the drugs ruining the lives of the users.
 That was their choice, not his.
 By the mid-1920s, his buyers had set up deals with heroin factories across Europe.
 Rothstein financed the purchase, transportation, and sale of drugs throughout the eastern United States.
 Profit margins were staggering and yet he managed to keep his personal risk low.

-“The Brain” spent time working out a deal with Captain Alfred Lowenstein, one of the richest men in Europe, to completely monopolize the drug trade, His partner died in an extremely bizarre, mysterious “accident” that actually threatened the stability of several major European stock markets!
+“The Brain” spent time working out a deal with Captain Alfred Lowenstein, one of the richest men in Europe, to completely monopolize the drug trade.
+His partner died in a bizarre, mysterious “accident” that actually threatened the stability of several major European stock markets!